Preschool Field Officer (PSFO) Service

 The Preschool Field Officer (PSFO) service contributes to the provision of a quality early childhood program to ensure it meets the diverse needs of all children.

 The PSFO Service is designed to deliver professional support and consultation.
-It aims to build the capacity of early childhood educators to provide for the inclusion and participation of children with additional needs in funded kindergarten programs.
+It aims to build the capacity of early childhood educators to provide for the inclusion and participation of all children in funded kindergarten programs.

-The PSFO service is funded by both the Department of Education (DET) and Wyndham City Council, who manage and deliver the service with no additional cost to families.
+The PSFO service is funded by the Department of Education (DE) and Wyndham City Council manage and deliver the service with no additional cost to families.

 Who is the target group for the PSFO service?

-• 3 or 4 year old children with additional needs attending a government funded kindergarten program.
+• 3 or 4 year old children with varied learning and developmental needs attending a government funded kindergarten program.

 • This also includes children in receipt of Early Start Kindergarten funding who are attending a three-year old kindergarten program delivered by a degree qualified early childhood educator.